Frequently Asked Questions

 Do you have party or group rates?

-Due to the size of our facility, we can accommodate a group/party of three people.
+Due to the size of our facility, we are unable to accommodate large groups.

 What types of payment do you accept?